On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Research Method

 \subsubsection{Theoretical Structuring}

 Grounded theory studies are distinct from other qualitative research frameworks in their approach to build on already established knowledge.
-Instead of adopting and building on an established theory or theoretical framework, for example Actor-Network-Theory, an STGT study starts, as much as possible, with a blank slate.
-Especially in exploratory work like ours, existing theory is not integrated before data collection and analysis leads to theoretical results.
-The advantage that this detachment brings is arguably also a weakness which has been remarked by scholars~\citep{giles_timing_2013, cutcliffe_methodological_2000}.
+Instead of adopting and building on an established theory or theoretical framework, for example Actor-Network-Theory~\citep{latour_reassembling_2007}, an STGT study starts, as much as possible, with a blank theoretical slate.
+Especially in exploratory work like ours, existing theory is not integrated before data collection and analysis leads to theoretical results.{2.1} The advantage that this detachment brings is arguably also a weakness which has been remarked by scholars~\citep{giles_timing_2013, cutcliffe_methodological_2000}.
 A researcher is not an empty vessel without biases and approaching research with an empty head and without any sensibility for known phenomena risks producing results which are detached and meaningless to both practitioners and other researchers.
-To address this weakness we review literature in a targeted way especially after our findings are written down and embed our theory in a larger context~\circled{23}.
-Reaching theoretical saturation and entering the final phase of STGT in which we assess our work and structure it by identifying research studies most closely related to our own findings~\citep[$\S6.2.2$]{hoda_qualitative_2024}.
-We do this not only to situate our work into the established body of knowledge of our field.
+To address this weakness we review literature in a targeted way especially after our findings are written down and embed our theory in a larger context~\circled{23}~\citep[$\S6.2.2$]{hoda_qualitative_2024}.{2.1} We do this not only to situate our work into the established body of knowledge of our field.
 We also connect our findings to work that has not yet been identified as applicable in our field.
 Building bridges to other disciplines in this way and presenting our reflections on the work of others in our publication we are offering a new theoretical and conceptual vantage point for others.
-In \Cref{sec:discussion} we discuss how our theory aligns with others and explicate those vantage points.
+In \Cref{sec:form} we discuss how our theory aligns with others and explicate those vantage points.